PurdueCAM2Project/CAM2RetrieveData/Retrieval/Code/README.md

 real-time visual data (image or video).
 Many network cameras require no password and anyone connected to the Internet can retrieve the data,i.e., the data is publicly available.
-This program considers only public data and does use any password.
+This program considers only publicly available camera data.

 Even though the data is publicly available to anyone interested seeing, there are several problems.
 First, there is no central